-A blog from The Drum's online editor, Stephen Lepitak, covering reaction to events in media, social media, marketing, advertising and communications in general.
+A blog from The Drum's editor, Stephen Lepitak, covering reaction to events in media, social media, marketing, advertising and communications in general.

 The story today that Sky News sanctioned the hacking of John Darwin’s (you remember, the bloke who pretended to die in a canoe accident to claim the insurance money) Yahoo email account, will create headlines, but unless Sky News is found to have sanctioned further instances of hacking, is unlikely to cause a huge stir.